shahm10/project-maze-challenge/DESIGN.md

 #### Output: Any outputs of the module
 *AM_INIT  nAvatars	Difficulty* is the initial message sent to the server.
 This is the first step in starting a new maze game.

-The startup also creates the logfile that will be written into by the avatars and used to produce the GUI.
+*AM_STARTUP* The AMSTARTUP creates the logfile that will be written into by the avatars and used to produce the GUI.
+It will produce a log file with the name Amazing_$USER_N_D.log. $USER is the current user id, N is the number of Avatars, and D is the difficulty level.

 #### Data Flow: Any data flow through the module
 Input for the parameters from the user are passed onto the server.
 Upon successful initiation, it creates a log file.
 The server returns a message to the startup client - including the maze port - and startup then initiates Avatar clients.